horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/makerdao.md

 Users interact with Maker Vaults and the Maker Protocol directly.
 The user has complete and independent control over their deposited collateral as long the real-time value of collateral doesn’t fall below the required minimum level.

-The Maker Vault is a core component of the Maker Protocol, which facilitates the generation of DAI against locked up collateral.
-All DAI in circulation are created by Maker Vaults and more importantly have underlying assets backing each DAI.
+> **The Maker Vault is a core component of the Maker Protocol, which facilitates the generation of DAI against locked up collateral.**

-> **Each user borrowing DAI generates a unique Maker Vault as a result of that action.**
 >
-> **he individual Maker Vaults created by users as a result of borrowing DAI are unique and may vary.**
+> **All DAI in circulation are created by Maker Vaults and more importantly have underlying assets backing each DAI.**

+Each user borrowing DAI generates a unique Maker Vault as a result of that action.

 - **Collateral Type**